upes-open/PeerPool/README.md

 # P2P-Carpooling-DAPP

-An alternative to apps like Ola, Uber, who control the working environment for drivers and take a cut from their earnings which makes life difficult for a normal driver.
+An alternative cab booking app to apps like Ola, and Uber, which control the working environment for drivers and take a cut from their earnings as commission making life difficult for a regular driver.
 This P2P Carpooling DAPP will connect drivers directly with customers to share a ride.
-The transactions will go through on blockchain with the help of smart contracts and will be paid for via cryptocurrency.
+The transactions will go through on blockchain with the help of smart contracts paid via cryptocurrency.
 Anyone can register as a driver and publish rides for people to book.
+Not only does this make the process more hassle-free, but makes it more transparent.

 <hr>